 2) Use Snowpipe

-For loading higher volumes of data (over lets say 500K rows), utilize Snowpipe to auto-ingest from cloud storage.
+For loading higher volumes of data (lets say over 500K rows), utilize Snowpipe to auto-ingest from cloud storage.
 Snowpipe handles inserting new files as they arrive in cloud platforms like.
 This hands-off approach removes the need for manual INSERTs and provides continuous, scalable loading.

 3) Limit the Number of Columns